bbauska/W3Cx-1of5-CSS.0x/README.md

 -   What do you like best about this design?

--   What is one thing you don\'t like about this design?
+-   What is one thing you don&#39;t like about this design?

 <!------------------------------------------------------------------------------------------------>
 <h3 id="ch1-4-1">1.4.1 Hello beautiful world</h3>
 <!------------------------------------------------------------------------------------------------>

-Now that you have plenty of context, it\'s time to dive in.
+Now that you have plenty of context, it&#39;s time to dive in.

-We\'re going to start with a Hello World.
+We&#39;re going to start with a Hello World.

 The traditional first program you would write when learning a new technology.

-Since you already have the text from HTML, which would say Hello World, we\'re going to write Hello Beautiful World and make that text a different color and a different font.
+Since you already have the text from HTML, which would say Hello World, we&#39;re going to write Hello Beautiful World and make that text a different color and a different font.

-In this demo, I\'m going to walk you through how to set up your environment, and writing the HTML and the CSS that goes with it and then seeing it appear in a Web browser.
+In this demo, I&#39;m going to walk you through how to set up your environment, and writing the HTML and the CSS that goes with it and then seeing it appear in a Web browser.

-Let\'s get started.
+Let&#39;s get started.

 <h4>Live coding video: "Hello beautiful world" Demo</h4>

 This is Visual Studio code.
-This is the program I\'m going to use to type out all of my HTML and CSS.
+This is the program I&#39;m going to use to type out all of my HTML and CSS.

-When you open the program, it\'s going to give you a blank file that\'s untitled and of type 'plain text'.
+When you open the program, it&#39;s going to give you a blank file that&#39;s untitled and of type 'plain text'.

 But as you add things and save them, it can understand a lot of different file formats.

-I\'m going to start with some HTML... this is really basic HTML, it just put those puts the words 'Hello World' on the page.
+I&#39;m going to start with some HTML... this is really basic HTML, it just put those puts the words 'Hello World' on the page.

 As I added this text you can see that a little white dot showed up to tell me that I have unsaved changes.

-I\'m going to save them!
+I&#39;m going to save them!

-I have a blank folder here I\'m calling Hello World, and this is where I\'m going to put all of the things for my single Web site: the CSS, the HTML, any images, etc.
+I have a blank folder here I&#39;m calling Hello World, and this is where I&#39;m going to put all of the things for my single Web site: the CSS, the HTML, any images, etc.

 You want to make sure that you have one folder for each of your projects.

-I\'m going to call this HTML page: 'index'.
+I&#39;m going to call this HTML page: 'index'.

-That\'s a pretty common title for the main page of your Web site.
+That&#39;s a pretty common title for the main page of your Web site.

-I\'m going to save it, and because I added that '.html' ending, Visual Studio code is smart enough to turn some of the tags blue.
+I&#39;m going to save it, and because I added that '.html' ending, Visual Studio code is smart enough to turn some of the tags blue.

 It knows these are tags, and this is text.

-Now that we\'ve got that, I can open the Explorer and it will show me which files I\'m working with.
+Now that we&#39;ve got that, I can open the Explorer and it will show me which files I&#39;m working with.

 In fact, I can right click on this file and I can copy the path.

-If I go to my Web browser and I add in the path: that\'s just the location of the file where this HTML is, on my own personal machine.
+If I go to my Web browser and I add in the path: that&#39;s just the location of the file where this HTML is, on my own personal machine.

-It\'s not on the Internet yet.
+It&#39;s not on the Internet yet.

 But if I go to it, my browser is smart enough to look at that HTML page and render it, or display it the same way it what is it was online.

 There are my words: 'Hello World'.

-We have some HTML, but it\'s not very beautiful.
+We have some HTML, but it&#39;s not very beautiful.

-Let\'s change some things.
+Let&#39;s change some things.

 If I change the HTML and I come back, I can just refresh the page and it will show me my changes.

-Now that I\'ve got some text, let\'s actually add some style.
+Now that I&#39;ve got some text, let&#39;s actually add some style.

-I\'m going to open a new file that's going to store my CSS.
+I&#39;m going to open a new file that's going to store my CSS.

-For the purposes of this class, I\'m going to keep my CSS in a separate file from my HTML, keeps things cleaner.
+For the purposes of this class, I&#39;m going to keep my CSS in a separate file from my HTML, keeps things cleaner.

 I'm going to write something really basic.

-I\'m going to write a role for the P or paragraph tag.
-For any rule, I need to set up open and closing curly braces, and then between them, I\'m going to add the property.
+I&#39;m going to write a role for the P or paragraph tag.
+For any rule, I need to set up open and closing curly braces, and then between them, I&#39;m going to add the property.

-And then the style I have to type what I\'m thinking blue... that\'s a good color ;)
+And then the style I have to type what I&#39;m thinking blue... that&#39;s a good color ;)

-And then, I\'m going to save this as a '.css'
+And then, I&#39;m going to save this as a '.css'

-You\'ll often see that style uses a name for the CSS.
+You&#39;ll often see that style uses a name for the CSS.

 See, when I hit save, I told Visual Studio code this is a CSS file.